-This is an antibiotic.
+Chloramphenicol (Chloromycetin) is an antibiotic.
 It’s usually given as an injection.
-It can cause serious blood disorders and gray baby syndrome.
+This drug can cause serious blood disorders and gray baby syndrome.

-This is a prescription drug used to relieve pain.
+Codeine is a prescription drug used to relieve pain.
+The drug has the potential for becoming habit forming.
 It can lead to withdrawal symptoms in newborns.

 High doses of this over-the-counter pain reliever can cause many serious problems, including: